djalbat/reaction/README.md

 });
 ```

-When calling the `React.createClass()` method you should add a `mixin` property to the plain old JavaScript object that you pass in.
-For example:
+When calling the `React.createClass()` method you should add a `mixin` property to the plain old JavaScript object that you pass in:
 ```js
 const mixins = [
   expand,